wurstscript/WurstScript/manual.md

 		int i2 = i // support for locals anywhere inside a function

-### Operators

-	// These unary operators only shorten the usage of what they are compiled to
-	// Nothing more, nothing less
-	// Note that those are statements and cannot be used inside expressions i++ // i = i + 1 i-- // i = i - 1

-	i += 2 // i = i + 2
-	i -= 2 // i = i - 2
-	i *= 2 // i = i * 2
-	i /= 2 // i = i / 2

-## Examples

-	while( x < 10 )
-		count++ // compiles to count = count + 1
-		doSomething( count )

-	while( x < 10 )
-		doSomething( count++ ) // should work aswell with intermediate lang

 # Classes

 Classes are easy, powerful and very helpful constructs.
-With classes you can define a set of related data and functions working with this data.
+A _class_ defines data and related functions working with this data.
 Take a look at this small example: